deco-sites/starting/docs/reference/widgets/en.md

 }
 ```

-To ensure that icons are available for selection in the widget, it's essential that each icon is explicitly defined as an SVG string in a separate file and exported as a constant:
+To ensure that icons are available for selection in the widget, it's essential that each icon is explicitly defined as an SVG string in `static/adminIcons.ts` file and exported as a constant:

 `mystore/static/adminIcons.ts`
 ```ts